eclipse-ditto/ditto/documentation/src/main/resources/pages/ditto/connectivity-mapping.md

 ### Ditto mapper

 This is the default [Ditto Protocol](protocol-overview.html) mapper.
 If you do not specify any payload mapping this mapper is used to map inbound and outbound messages.
-The mapper requires has no mandatory options, so its alias can be directly used as a mapper reference.
+The mapper requires no mandatory options, so its alias can be directly used as a mapper reference.

 It assumes that received messages are in [Ditto Protocol JSON](protocol-specification.html) and emits outgoing messages